P7AC1D/Fidelity/README.md

 - **Visual Studio not found**: Install Visual Studio with C++ development tools
 - **Build errors**: Check that all prerequisites are installed and try a clean build

-For more details on the modernized build system, see [CMAKE_MODERNIZATION.md](CMAKE_MODERNIZATION.md).

 ## Future Work
 - [x] Cascaded Shadow Maps for Directional Lights
 - [x] Soft Shadows using Poisson disc sampling and PCF